 The Hotel Paris is a 5-star luxury Art Nouveau hotel located in the center of Prague in the Old Town.
 It was built in 1904 and was declared as a historical monument.
 It offers free wellness centre access and free Wi-Fi in all areas.
 All elegant rooms and suites at Hotel Paris are decorated with replicas of original Art Nouveau furniture.
 They come with flat-screen satellite TV, a minibar and air conditioning.
 The tiled, spacious bathrooms have underfloor heating, hairdryers and toiletries.

 Arrival & Departure

 Prior to the trip, arrive at your own convenience in Vienna.
-On Day 1, we will meet you in the lobby the Hotel Ambassador in Vienna at 8:30 a.m.
+On Day 1, we will meet you in the lobby of the K+K Palais Hotel in Vienna at 8:30 a.m.
 After a transfer to Pöchlarn, the cycling begins.
 After breakfast on Day 7, we take you to the airport, train station, or the hotel of your choice in Prague.

 Day 1 bicycle mileage: 27

 Day 3 bicycle mileage options: 22 / 32 / 34

 Day 6 bicycle mileage options: 22 / 35

 Day 2 hiking mileage options: 5/6